 How Do They Work?

-Push notifications is a permission-based marketing tactic, meaning you have to expressively ask for consent before you start sending out ecommerce push notifications to your customers.
+Push notifications are a permission-based marketing tactic, meaning you have to expressively ask for consent before you start sending out ecommerce push notifications to your customers.

 That means you'll be sending out messages to only those people who have intentionally opted in your push notification list.